bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/jupyter.rst

 The one-step ``show(modify_document)`` API was removed in Bokeh 4.0.
 This separation prevents a cell output from implicitly owning and leaking a server.
-Configure proxy URLs and ASGI server options on ``serve()``, not ``show(app)``.
+Configure any explicit proxy override and ASGI server options on ``serve()``, not ``show(app)``.

 The browser must be able to reach the local application server.
 This is browser-tested in local JupyterLab; Notebook 7 consumes the same renderer, but does not currently have a separate automated browser run.
-VS Code webviews may need an explicit ``notebook_url`` and allowed origin.
-Hosted environments such as JupyterHub and Colab require a URL proxy.
-The bundled renderer displays a specific connectivity diagnostic when the proxy is missing; portable host handling depends on whether that host executes the HTML application bootstrap.
+In remote JupyterLab and Notebook 7 sessions, the bundled frontend discovers the Jupyter server's public base URL and routes kernel-local applications through ``jupyter-server-proxy`` automatically.
+Other hosts, including VS Code and Colab, may need an explicit ``notebook_url`` because their portable widget interface does not expose a standard local-port resolver.
+The bundled renderer displays a specific connectivity diagnostic when a required proxy is missing.

 When a host does not provide a stable cell ID, automatic replacement is not possible.
 Use ``serve(..., key="my-app")`` to make re-execution stop and replace